 Still, outwardly, both diplomatic and commercial relations between the Gulf states and Iran are relatively normal.
-Several of the Gulf states, particularly Kuwait, Bahrain, and UAE, have excess oil refining capacity and some refiners, particularly in UAE and Bahrain, may still be selling gasoline to Iran.
+Some Gulf state refiners, particularly in UAE and Bahrain, may still be selling gasoline to Iran.

-Saudi Arabia.
+- Saudi Arabia.
 Iran and Saudi Arabia appear to represent opposite poles of influence and interests in the region.
 Saudi Arabia sees itself as leader of the Sunni Muslim world and views Shiite Muslims, including those in eastern Saudi Arabia, as heretical and disloyal.
 Saudi alarm over Iranian influence infuses the Saudi lack of support for the Iraqi government of Nuri al-Maliki, and is a major factor in the military intervention by Saudi Arabia (joined by UAE) on behalf of the Bahraini government in March 2011.
-The Saudis repeatedly raise past issues, including blame of Iran for disruptive and sometimes violent demonstrations at annual Hajj pilgrimages in Mecca in the 1980s and 1990s, and for supporting a pro-Iranian movement in the Kingdom, Saudi Hezbollah, that the Saudis hold responsible for the June 25, 1996, Khobar Towers housing complex bombing, which killed 19 U.S. airmen.40 Still, after restoring relations in December 1991 (after a four-year break), Saudi-Iran ties progressed to high-level contacts during
+The Saudis repeatedly raise past issues, including blame of Iran for disruptive and sometimes violent demonstrations at annual Hajj pilgrimages in Mecca in the 1980s and 1990s, and for supporting a pro-Iranian movement in the Kingdom, Saudi Hezbollah, that the Saudis hold responsible for the June 25, 1996, Khobar Towers bombing listed in the table above.
+Still, after restoring relations in December 1991 (after a four-year break), Saudi-Iran ties progressed to high-level contacts during Khatemi's presidency, including Khatemi visits in 1999 and 2002.
+Ahmadinejad has visited on several occasions. - United Arab Emirates (UAE) concerns about Iran never fully recovered from the April 1992 Iranian expulsion of UAE security forces from the Persian Gulf island of Abu Musa, which it and the UAE shared under a 1971 bilateral agreement.
+(In 1971, Iran, then ruled by the U.S.-backed Shah, seized two other islands, Greater and Lesser Tunb, from the emirate of Ras al-Khaymah, as well as part of Abu Musa from the emirate of Sharjah.)
+In general, the UAE (particularly the federation capital, Abu Dhabi), backs U.S. efforts to dissuade Iran from developing its nuclear capability through international sanctions.
+The UAE reportedly has increased scrutiny of exports to Iran and Iranian banking activities in the UAE since the passage of Resolution 1929 in June 2010, and it has frozen the assets of Iranians subject to asset freezes under the U.N. resolutions.
+These moves have slightly reduced the estimated \$12 billion in Iran-UAE trade.

-40 Walsh, Elsa.
+&lt;sup>39 Walsh, Elsa.
 "Annals of Politics: Louis Freeh's Last Case."
 The New Yorker, May 14, 2001.
 The June 21, 2001, federal grand jury indictments of 14 suspects (13 Saudis and a Lebanese citizen) in the Khobar bombing indicate that Iranian agents may have been involved, but no indictments of any Iranians were announced.
 In June 2002, Saudi Arabia reportedly sentenced some of the eleven Saudi suspects held there.
 The 9/11 Commission final report asserts that Al Qaeda might have had some as yet undetermined involvement in the Khobar Towers attacks.